peterjc/picobio/assembly_comparison/README.rst

     i.e. Placed 34% of the assembly
     ...

-This will call ``blastn`` to produce tabluar output, then produce a PDF diagram comparing the TY-2482 assembly to the full circle of the reference *E. coli* strain.
+This will call ``blastn`` to produce tabular output, then produce a PDF diagram comparing the TY-2482 assembly to the full circle of the reference *E. coli* strain.